GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     What else is done depends on the additional build steps that have been specified.

+**No asserts**
+    is clicked to specify that all ``assert`` statements should be removed from frozen Python code.

+**No docstrings**
+    is clicked to specify that all docstrings should be removed from frozen Python code.

+**Clean before building**
+    is clicked to specify that the build directory is deleted and recreated before starting a new build.

+**Capture console output**
+    is clicked to specify that ``console`` is always added to the ``CONFIG`` variable in the generated ``.pro`` file.
+This is only useful on Windows and ensures that, even for a GUI application, tracebacks (e.g. about missing modules) are captured and displayed.

+**Verbose output**
+    is clicked specify that additional information is displayed during the build process.

 **Run qmake**
     is clicked to specify that :program:`qmake` will be run after generating the application code.
 If this is disabled the later build steps will be